gilesjb/resume/resume.md

 #### Chewy.com (2022-2024) - *Staff Engineer*

-Focused on improving key website page performance metrics, availability and
+Focused on improving key website page performance metrics, availability and agility

 * Factored backend services to reduce complexity and align with team ownership
 * Optimized latency and throughput of backend services